thuongtuandang/Reinforcement_Learning/README.md

 ### mcts_medium

 AlphaZero-style Tic-Tac-Toe agent for a 5x5 board using Monte Carlo Tree Search and a PyTorch policy/value network.
-The project includes training, evaluation against random and minimax opponents, human play scripts, and seminar slides on MCTS and policy-value networks.
+The project includes training, evaluation against random and minimax opponents, human play scripts, a strong trained model checkpoint, and seminar slides on MCTS and policy-value networks.

 See `mcts_medium/slides/MCTS.pdf` for the slides and `mcts_medium/README.md` for setup and usage.